right-solutions/kuppayam/README.md

 # Kuppayam
-Short description and motivation.

-## Usage
+Kuppayam is a basic UI to starter kit.

+A basic UI starter kit - rails engine with useful helpers and bootstrap based UI modules

-How to use my plugin.
+## How to use Kuppayam?

+just add kuppayam to gemfile and you are done.

 ## Installation

 Add this line to your application's Gemfile:

 ```ruby